 The voices of millions of Americans are represented in the broad cross-section of faith communities that join in this brief.
-Our theological perspectives, though often differing, converge on a critical point: that the traditional husband-wife definition of marriage is vital to the welfare of children, families, and society.
-Faith communities like ours are among the essential pillars of this Nation's marriage culture.
-With our teachings, rituals, traditions, and ministries, we sustain and nourish both individual marriages and a culture that makes enduring marriages possible.
-We have the deepest interest in strengthening the time-honored institution of husband-wife marriage both because of our religious beliefs and because of the profound benefits it provides children, families, and society.
+Our theological perspectives, though often differing, converge on a critical point: that husband-wife marriage is vital to the welfare of children, Faith communities like ours are among the families, and society. essential pillars of this Nation's marriage culture.
+With our teachings, rituals, traditions, and ministries, we sustain and nourish both individual marriages and a culture that makes enduring marriages We have the deepest interest in strengthening the timepossible. honored institution of marriage both because of our religious beliefs and because of the profound benefits it provides children, families, and society.
 Our practical experience in this area is unequaled.
-In millions of ministry settings each day we see the benefits that married mother-father parenting brings to children.
+In millions of ministry settings each day we see the benefits that married motherfather parenting brings to children.
 And we deal daily with the devastating effects of out-of-wedlock births, failed marriages, and the general decline of the venerable husband-wife marriage institution.